cloudkernel-tech/pursuit-guide/docs/api.rst

     The command velocity (linear and angular velocities in the body frame) to be sent to the autopilot (**enabled in offboard mode only**)

+- ~mavros/vcu_direct_can_ctrl/send (`pursuit_msgs::VcuDirectCanCtrl <https://gitee.com/cloudkernel-tech/pursuit_msgs/blob/main/msg/VcuDirectCanCtrl.msg>`_)

+    CAN control commands that will be forwarded to the VCU base directly.

 (2) Published topics
 """"""""""""""""""""""""